Dentures in Turkey

 Additionally, they require regular cleaning and maintenance to prevent infections or bad odor.
 Some patients may also feel self-conscious about their appearance, despite modern aesthetic improvements.

-Can partial dentures cause discomfort or pain?
+Can they cause discomfort or pain?

 Initial soreness is common, but it usually subsides as you adjust.
 Long-term pain may indicate improper fit and should be addressed by a dentist.

-Are there risks of infection with partial dentures?
+Are there risks of infection?

 Yes.
 Poor cleaning habits can lead to infections such as oral thrush or denture stomatitis.
 Regular cleaning and dental checkups help prevent this.

-How often do partial dentures need replacement?
+How often do they need replacement?

 Typically every 5–10 years.
 Over time, your mouth and gums change, which can affect the fit.
 Regular evaluations help determine when a replacement is needed.

-Can partial dentures affect oral hygiene?
+Can they affect oral hygiene?

 If not cleaned properly, they can trap food and bacteria, increasing the risk of gum disease.
 Maintaining hygiene is essential for both dentures and natural teeth.